What Is Continuous Deployment? Definition and Overview

 JetBrains TeamCity:

-JetBrains’ TeamCity is the famous IDE developer’s continuous integration and continuous deployment solution.
+JetBrains’ TeamCity is the famous IDE developer’s continuous integration and deployment solution.
 It boasts a user-friendly design and a plethora of essential features.

 Gitlab: